badaix/snapcast/doc/configuration.md

 Plays audio from the active source with the highest priority, with `source#1` having the highest priority and `source#N` the lowest.
 Use `codec=null` for stream sources that should only serve as input for meta streams

+## Streaming clients
+Streaming clients connect to the server and receive configuration and audio data.
+The client is fully controlled from the server so clients don't have to persist any state.
+The `[streaming_client]` section has just one option currently:
+- `initial_volume`: 0-100 [percent]: The volume a streaming client gets assigned on very first connect (i.e. the client is not known to the server yet).
+Defaults to 100 if unset.